kokkos/stdBLAS/lewg-presentation.md

 ### History of the proposal

-* Reviewed by SGs ... in ...
+* Reviewed by SGs 6/19 in Cologne (Rev 0) and Belfast (Rev 1)
-* Reviewed by LEWGi in ...
+* Reviewed by LEWGi in Cologne/Belfast

 ### The Philosophy Behind P1673